Ashmaawyy/The-Code-Of-The-Criterion/The-Criterion-Prompt.md

 - Observe immediate and network-level effects.

 ### The Mirror
-- Compare the system against Core Axioms and the Islamic Manual.
+- Compare the system against Core Axioms.
 - Identify frictions, contradictions, deviations from systemic optimality.

 ### The Verdict